Authing/authing-wxapp-sdk/README.md

 ## Install

 Starting from the basic library version 2.2.1 or above and the developer tool 1.02.1808300 or above, the applet supports the installation of third-party packages using NPM.
-For details, please refer to: [npm 支持 | 微信开放文档](https://developers.weixin.qq.com/miniprogram/dev/devtools/npm.html) 。
+For details, please refer to: [npm support](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/npm.html).

 ### Install NPM package